 IALA Committees working closely with the IALA World-Wide Academy have developed a series of model courses for AtoN personnel having E-141 Level 2 technician functions.
 This model course on AtoN Service Craft and Buoy Tenders should be read in conjunction with the Training Overview Document IALA WWA.L2.0 which contains standard guidance for the conduct of all Level 2 model courses

 This model course is intended to provide national members and other appropriate authorities charged with the provision of AtoN services with specific guidance on the training of AtoN technicians in an introduction to service craft and buoy tenders.
-Assistance in implementing this and other model courses may be obtained from the IALA World Wide Academy at the following address:
+Assistance in implementing this and other model courses may be obtained from the IALA World-Wide Academy at the following address:

 The Dean